TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 FLTLEGGGKKLVVAGNFTNQAGSYTVTFPHTGTWYNYMTGESVSVSATNQTISIPAHEFKLFVDFQSN
 ```

 This is the sequence of an enzyme (a-amylase) of the bacteria Bacteroides fragilis, I would like to know if an homologue of this sequence is present in the set of sequences of **Bacteroides51.faa** (Bacteroides sp. from cockroaches).
-The easy way is doing a BLAST search.
-But is BLAST installed?
+The easiest way is by doing a BLAST search.
+But is BLAST already installed?

 ```
-[bio326-21-0@cn-3 work.dir.of.12314866]$ lastp
+[bio326-21-0@cn-3 work.dir.of.12314866]$ blastp
 bash: blastp: command not found
 ```

-It seems not to be installed as a default software.
+It seems blastp is not installed as a default software in Orion.

 ### Modules and singularity

-In order to use non default software (e.g BLAST, HMMER, SPADES), we need to load the corresponding module first.The Modules package is a tool that simplifies shell initialization and lets users easily modify their environment during a session using modulefiles.
+In order to use non default software (e.g BLAST, HMMER, SPADES), we need to load the corresponding module first.The Modules package is a tool that simplifies shell initialization and allows the users easily modify their environment during a session using modulefiles.
 You can read more about this on the [Environment Modules](https://modules.readthedocs.io/en/latest/) website.

 The following commands let us manage modules in our workflow: